Chrony

 chrony is an implementation of the Network Time Protocol (NTP).
-It's an alternative to ntpd, which is a reference implementation of NTP.
+It is an alternative to ntpd, a reference implementation of NTP.
 It runs on Unix-like operating systems (including Linux and macOS) and is released under the GNU GPL v2.
-It's the default NTP client and server in Red Hat Enterprise Linux 8 and SUSE Linux Enterprise Server 15, and available in many Linux distributions.
+It is the default NTP client and server in Red Hat Enterprise Linux 8 and SUSE Linux Enterprise Server 15, and available in many Linux distributions.

-Support for Network Time Security (NTS) was added on version 4.0.
+Support for Network Time Security (NTS) was added in version 4.0.